marshmallow-code/flask-smorest/docs/pagination.rst

 The view function gets default values for the pagination parameters, as well as a maximum value for ``page_size``.

-Those default values are defined globally as
+Those default values are defined as

 .. code-block:: python

     DEFAULT_PAGINATION_PARAMETERS = {
         'page': 1, 'page_size': 10, 'max_page_size': 100}

-They can be modified globally by mutating ``flask_rest_api.pagination.DEFAULT_PAGINATION_PARAMETERS``, or overwritten in a specific view function by passing them as keyword arguments to :meth:`Blueprint.paginate <Blueprint.paginate>`.
+They can be modified globally by overriding ``DEFAULT_PAGINATION_PARAMETERS`` class attribute of the :class:`Blueprint <Blueprint>` class or overridden in a specific view function by passing them as keyword arguments to :meth:`Blueprint.paginate <Blueprint.paginate>`.